thunlp/Prompt-Transferability/README.md

 ---
 To Do:
+!!!!!!!!!
+Rerange the order of the tensor: (and the corresponding fot on the figures)

 1. Try latest trained Projector
 2. project bert prompt and roberta prompt
 3. use bert prompt for roberta model (transfer)